Actyx/Actyx/web/developer.actyx.com/docs/home/tutorial/introduction.md

 ## What you'll do

 - Explore the code behind 3 different ActyxOS apps
-- Package, deploy and run ActyxOS apps
+- Run ActyxOS apps in development mode on your machine
 - Import production order data into ActyxOS
-- Integrate a machine with ActyxOS
+- Integrate a machine PLC with ActyxOS
-- TODO